Mount Erebus Facts

 The eerily breathtaking Mount Erebus today ranks as one of the most truly amazing and phenomenal ultra mountains in the world.

-The summit of this mesmerizing volcano itself sits at an incredible altitude of about 12,448 ft (3,794 m) high.
+The summit of this mesmerizing volcano itself also sits at an incredible altitude of about 12,448 ft (3,794 m) high.

 The summit of the mountain also contains a persistent lava lake.
 This remains one of only five such lava lakes on the planet that humans know of.

-Its unique location has created some unique geological features which exist nowhere else on Earth.
+Its unique location has also created some unique geological features which exist nowhere else on Earth.
 The flank of Mount Erebus is covered with hundreds of fumaroles which constantly emit steam.

 The unique combination of super-heated steam and sub-freezing temperatures creates gigantic hollow towers of ice.
-Some of these measure as much as roughly 60 ft (18.3 m) in height.
+Some of these towers measure as much as roughly 60 ft (18.3 m) in height.

 Mount Erebus Location and Modern History

 The fantastic Mount Erebus formed on the extremely remote and desolate Ross Island.
 This island is also located rather deep in the region of Antarctica.

 Upon its discovery in 1841, by Sir James Clark Ross, the site was named Erebus, after a particularly dark section of Hades, in ancient Greek mythology.